daedalao/egodeath.cpp/README.md

 # egodeath.cpp

-A C++ implementation of the Egodeath agent/system.
+A C++ implementation of the egodeath agent/system.

 ## Features
 - TUI with dashboard, reasoning display, and chat history.